gerane/azure-docs/articles/automation/automation-dsc-onboarding.md

 $AutomationAccountResourceGroup = ""

 # fill in the name of a Node Configuration in Azure Automation DSC, for this VM to conform to
+# NOTE: Config names are case sensitive in the portal.
 $NodeConfigName = ""

 # get Azure Automation DSC registration info